Meg Power is an interdisciplinary artist based in New Jersey, working with themes of identity & gender.

 In 2023, Meg collaborated with fine artist Baseera Khan on the famous NYC Highline, contributing to an installation that merged playfulness with critical reflection on the structure, its history, and its surroundings.

-At the core of Meg’s practice lies a fascination with the beauty of the darkness, the light that emerges from pain and sorrow.
-Across performance, video, photography, and illustration, Meg’s work revels in the unpredictable and chaotic, inviting viewers to embrace discomfort, humor, and vulnerability as pathways to understanding identity and societal expectations.
+Across performance, video, photography, and illustration, Meg’s work revels in the unpredictable, inviting viewers to embrace discomfort, humor, and vulnerability as pathways to understanding their own identity and our societal expectations.

-My most recent works…
+recent works…

 For more information or if you would just like to chat- please fill out this form!